microsoft/vscode-gradle/CONTRIBUTING.md

 1. Run vscode launch configuration `Debug Gradle Server & Extension`.
 2. Run vscode launch configuration `Attach to Gradle Server` when you notice the `Gradle: Connecting...` message in the bottom status bar.

-> **Note:** If the "Java: Error" message appears in the bottom status bar and the following error is logged in the `.log` file:
-> ```java
-> java.lang.NullPointerException: Cannot invoke "ch.epfl.scala.bsp4j.WorkspaceBuildTargetsResult.getTargets()"
-> ```
-> it indicates that the connection attempt to the Gradle Server was too slow.
+> **Note:** If `[error] Error connecting to gradle server: Failed to connect before the deadline`  appears in the `Gradle for Java` output channel, it indicates that the connection attempt to the Gradle Server was too slow.
 The [GradleBuildClient](/extension/jdtls.ext/com.microsoft.gradle.bs.importer/src/com/microsoft/gradle/bs/importer/ImporterPlugin.java#L107) requires an active Gradle Server to successfully establish a connection.
 If you encounter this issue, please retry the connection promptly to avoid this error.

 ## Development Workflow